-"Ukrzakhidproektrestavratsiia" in Lviv delivered a of InstituteMr.
-Ihor Siomochkin "Semantics of Sacred Buildings in the Projects by Julian Zachariewicz."
+Mr. Ihor Siomochkin of Institute "Ukrzakhidproektrestavratsiia" in Lviv delivered a lecture "Semantics of Sacred Buildings in the Projects by Julian Zachariewicz."

 "The present paper discusses the

 theoretical underpinnings of Zachariewicz's sacred building designs, as well as the symbolic significance of architectural solutions for churches of various denominations.